polyfem/polyfem.github.io/docs/tutorials/sling-shot/sling-shot.md

 	        "1": np.array([action[0],
 	                        action[1],
 	                        action[2],
 	                       action[3]/2])
 	    }
 	self.set_boundary_conditions(actions)
 	self.run_simulation()
 	return self.get_object_positions()
 ```
-The step function here takes the action from the user and run the simulation for this timestep and return the positions for each object to the user.
-Note that the action from the user is an numpy array contains the x,y,z movement for the two fingers and the displacement between the two fingers for the current timestep.
+The step function here takes the action from the user and simulates the timestep and returns the positions for each object to the user.
+Note that the action from the user is a `numpy` array containing the `x,y,z` movement of the two fingers and the displacement between the two fingers for the current timestep.
 Then the action needs to be transferred into a dictionary that `"self.set_boundary_conditions"` function would recognize for both of the fingers.
-In the same time, the two fingers's displacements are coupled so in the `actions` dictionary, the displacents needs to be decouple to both fingers and let them move in the opposite directions.
+At the same time, the two fingers' displacements are coupled so in the `actions` dictionary, the displacements need to be decoupled from both fingers and let them move in opposite directions.

-To view the implementaton of the whole class, please go to [slingshot.py](https://github.com/KraftOreo/Slingshot_Polyfem_Tutorial/blob/main/slingshot/src/slingshot.py).
+To view the implementation of the whole class, please go to [slingshot.py](https://github.com/KraftOreo/Slingshot_Polyfem_Tutorial/blob/main/slingshot/src/slingshot.py).

 ### Test of the Environment
 Here's a very simple test case: